fermyon/leptos-spin/README.md

 **THIS IS A WORK IN PROGRESS.** Actually 'in progress' probably oversells it.
 It is an early draft with a lot of learning as we go.

 This library provides integration services for running [Leptos](https://leptos-rs.github.io/leptos/) server-side applications in Spin.
-It plays a role similar to Leptos' Actix and Axum integrations, bridging Spin's implementation of concepts and Leptos', and abstracting away common functionality to routing requests to Leptos views and server functions.
+Previously, in Leptos versions 0.6 and below, a server integration similar to Leptos' Actix and Axum integrations was designed, published, and maintained in this repository (through the excellent work of @itowlson at Fermyon).
+As of Leptos 0.7, this integration relies on the [leptos_wasi crate](https://github.com/leptos-rs/leptos_wasi) now maintained by Leptos to provide a server.
+As `leptos_wasi` creates a [wasi-http](https://github.com/WebAssembly/wasi-http) component, Spin can seamlessly run this generated server and uses the [spin-fileserver](https://github.com/fermyon/spin-fileserver) component to vend client assets.
+This library integrates Spin's concepts and Leptos', allowing utilization of the vast ecosystem of Spin + WASI functionality in a serverless Leptos back-end.

 At the moment, this library is _entirely_ experimental.
 It has known gaps, names and APIs will change, and Leptos experts will no doubt have much to say about its design!